 - A payment plan through NELNET Business Solutions for Education provides a convenient, low cost monthly payment plan.
 Go to sunysullivan.edu/student-billing and click on the "Payment Plan" link. - For additional help, please call 1-800-609-8056. - All students are encouraged to apply for financial aid as soon as possible in the year in which they plan to attend SUNY Sullivan.
-To apply, go to: studentaid.gov - For example, a student planning to attend SUNY Sullivan in August 2024 should have applied for financial aid as soon after October 1, 2023 but no later than August 1, 2024.
-A student planning to attend in January 2025 should apply for financial aid no later than January 5, 2025. - Please refer to the section on "College Tuition and Fees Refund Policy" for information regarding a student's obligation to pay tuition and fees. - Notice: Beginning in October 2023, a student can complete the 2024-25 FAFSA for the fall 2024 and spring 2025 semester.
-The FAFSA will also be based on their 2022 income.
+To apply, go to: studentaid.gov - For example, a student planning to attend SUNY Sullivan in August 2025 should have applied for financial aid as soon after October 1, 2024 but no later than August 1, 2025.
+A student planning to attend in January 2026 should apply for financial aid no later than January 5, 2026. - Please refer to the section on "College Tuition and Fees Refund Policy" for information regarding a student's obligation to pay tuition and fees. - Notice: A student can complete the 2025-26 FAFSA for the fall 2025 and spring 2026 semester.
+The FAFSA will be based on their 2024 income.